 An etched bone fragment from the Middle Paleolithic period found in central Israel.

-A bone fragment, marked with symbols, has been found in the Ramie region of Israel.
+A bone fragment, marked with symbols, was found in early 2021 in the Ramie region of Israel.
 At approximately 120,000 years old, it is possibly the earliest evidence of human use of symbols ever found.
 As such, it is an important clue to how symbolic expression developed.

 The bone is from an auroch.
 Aurochs were fierce, wild cattle, closer in size to modern elephants than cows, but the ancestors of modern, domesticated cattle.
 Aurochs are mentioned several times in the Bible, sometimes translated as “wild ox.”
 Attempts were made to save the Aurochs, including restrictions on hunting, but they went extinct in Poland in 1627.
 This was probably the first extinction that humans observed and tried to prevent.